Leadership

 Richard Russell

-General Director
+General & Artistic Director

-Richard Russell is General Director of Sarasota Opera.
+Richard Russell is the General & Artistic Director of Sarasota Opera.
 A former singer, he performed with the company for four seasons beginning in 1989 as an apprentice artist, studio artist, and principal.
 Among the roles he performed in other regional opera companies were Hoffman in The Tales of Hoffman, Eisenstein in Die Fledermaus, Rodolfo in La bohème, and the title role in Andrea Chenier.
 As a concert artist he sang the world premiere Lewis Rosengarten’s Three Poems by Arnaut Daniel for Tenor and Orchestra with the Alabama Symphony.

 After transitioning out of professional performing, he joined Citigroup’s Emerging Markets Sales and Trading group and within a short period he was a Vice-President and Global Webmaster for eCommerce efforts across Citigroup’s over 30 emerging markets countries in Latin America, Asia, Central and Eastern Europe, and Africa.